Investigational Device Exemptions (IDEs)

 If CPHS disagrees with the sponsor’s NSR assessment and decides the study is SR, CPHS will inform the Principal Investigator, and where appropriate, the sponsor.
-CPHS will review the study as per policy and procedure Initial Review.
-CPHS may defer or approve the study pending, but ORSC will not issue an approval letter until the Principal Investigator has provided a copy of FDA’s approval or conditional approval letter or written communication from FDA that states that the device is NSR.
+CPHS will review the study as per policy and procedure initial review.
+CPHS may defer or approve the study pending, but IRB staff will not issue an approval letter until the Principal Investigator has provided a copy of FDA’s approval or conditional approval letter or written communication from FDA that states that the device is NSR.

 In the event the FDA determines that an investigational device is SR after the sponsor and CPHS have determined the device to be NSR, CPHS will follow guidance from FDA on whether to continue or suspend the study.

 CPHS shall ensure that the Principal Investigators plan for control of investigational device is appropriate.
 In general, pharmacy service should be used for storage and dispensing of the investigational device.
 CPHS may approve of a plan to store and dispense investigational device by an experienced Investigator or Study Coordinator in certain situations such as industry sponsored research with a plan for monitoring.

 - 21 CFR 812 Subpart D – IRB Review and Approval